guyr18/tcp-chat-server-sync/README.md

 Chat commands are indicated by using a '/' character.
 Below are a list of currently available commands:

+  ### Private Messaging
+  This command allows you to privately message another client.
+It functions by unicasting a packet to the targeted client.
+If this user is not online, a unicasted packet is written to the TCP socket of the original messenger (i.e.: you).
   ```/pm <target_client_nickname> <message>```

 ## Compilation and Running Process